Azure/Vision-AI-DevKit-Pages/docs/_docs/08-Create_and_Train_Vision_ML_Project.md

 ## Setup your vision classifier
 1. Using a browser, login to the Azure Custom Vision Service (Preview) at [https://www.customvision.ai.](https://www.customvision.ai)
-    - (Note: You will need to use the specific username iristest3@outlook.com at this time.
-The username/password combination is a temporary measure for downloading a model in the format needed by the Vision AI Dev Kit.
+    - (Note: You will need to use a specific username/password at this time.
+This is a temporary measure for downloading a model in the format needed by the Vision AI Dev Kit.
 An upcoming release of customvision.ai will provide this support to all users.
-Please contact Mahesh Yadav, the owner of this test project, for access details.)
+Please review the Teams Wiki for access details.)

 2. Follow these instructions for [How to build a classifier with Custom Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier), with the following modifications for the Vision AI Dev Kit hardware.